Florida Swimming Pool Accident Attorney

-What damages can I receive in a swimming pool accident claim?
+What damages can I receive in a swimming pool accident claim in Florida?

 When pool owners fail to use effective barriers, maintain a safe pool deck or do not properly maintain their equipment, they may be held liable for any injuries that occur as a result.
 Near-drowning injuries, spinal cord injuries or traumatic brain injuries can lead to long term medical problems, which can affect a person’s ability to work and care for his or herself.
 Wrongful death due to a swimming pool accident can leave a family with heavy financial and emotional burdens.

 There’s no reason why you or loved one should suffer and pay medical bills caused by a pool owner’s negligence.
 Contact the lawyers at the Law Offices of Wolf & Pravato for a free consultation to learn how we can help – 1-954-633-8270.

 We help the victims of other practice areas: